Azure/azure-init/doc/diagnostics.md

 | `event` | Optional | Optional | A standalone observation; outcome and timing are independent |

 A start and finish share an event ID, agent, VM and operation name.
-A finish carries its own elapsed duration; do not derive it by subtracting wall-clock timestamps.
-Either endpoint remains valid if its counterpart is missing.
+A finish carries its own elapsed duration to allow caller to accurately measure the operation of interest without relying on the timestamps of the emitted diagnostics.

 ### Timestamps and Durations

-Timestamps use RFC 3339 UTC `Z` form, with zero, three, six or nine fractional digits.
-The default is milliseconds, for example `2026-08-31T12:34:56.789Z`.
-Numeric offsets and other fractional widths are invalid in native records.

-Durations are decimal **seconds**: `0.312000` is 312 milliseconds.
-Emission defaults to six fractional digits, independently of timestamp precision.
-Producers can select zero, three, six or nine digits; lower digits are discarded.

-Accept decimal digits with an optional decimal point and one to nine fractional digits.
-The whole-seconds component is at most `18446744073709551615`.
-Signs, exponents, NaN, infinity and empty fractional parts are invalid.
-An empty field means absent; `0` is a measured zero.
+Timestamps must conform to RFC 3339.
+The writer emits UTC `Z` form with second, millisecond (default), microsecond or nanosecond precision.

+Durations are finite, nonnegative IEEE 754 double-precision seconds, in decimal or exponent notation.
+Empty means absent; zero is a measured duration.

+The writer emits fixed-point durations with 0, 3, 6 (default) or 9 fractional
+digits, independently of timestamp precision, discarding finer digits.
+See [Implementation Notes](#implementation-notes) for reader limits and rounding.

 ### Examples